j-grosse/blog-example/README.md

-# blog example for start of my WBS web dev bootcamp
+# blog example for the start of my WBS Full-stack web & app development bootcamp